 Solar cells are what do the actual work of collecting the suns heat and radiation energy, and the solar panels are a sort of frame that holds many of these solar cells together, so many of them can be conveniently mounted and positioned as needed.
 The number of Solar panels you need will vary according their wattage rating, your energy needs, and your budget.
 After the solar cells collect the suns energy, electricity is then sent through the charge controller.

 The charge controller is what prevents your batteries from overcharging when they reach a full charge.
 Overcharging will damage your batteries, and can even be dangerous if you have lead-acid batteries which will release extra hydrogen gas.
 Newer more advanced charge controller's will automate your charging to ensure a longer healthier life for your batteries.
-You can find lots of great examples of wall insulation uk at this site. www.temposavesenergy.com
+You can find lots of great examples of which boilers can be replaced in Conwy, UK at this site. www.temposavesenergy.com

 The batteries are where collected electricity gets stored, and without them, you wouldn't be able to save up your energy for when the sun isn't shining.
 For most uses, and for smaller budgets, you can just buy deep-cycle marine/rv batteries that will withstand numerous deep charging cycles(i.e. can be fully charged and fully depleted more times).
 If you want something a little more industrial strength, take a look into Flooded, Gel, and AGM type batteries.